 Complainant and Respondent Rights and Resources

-Below is a list of rights and resources afforded to complainants and respondents involved in the investigation process of sexual misconduct complaints.
+Below is a list of rights and resources afforded to complainants and respondents involved in the investigation and hearing process of sexual misconduct complaints.

-- To participate in a Title IX Investigation Process that is conducted in a prompt, fair, reliable, and equitable manner, consistent with College policies.
+- To participate in a Title IX Grievance Process that is conducted in a prompt, fair, and equitable manner, consistent with College policies.

-- To have the Investigation Process conducted by officials who do not have a conflict of interest or bias for or against the parties and who receive annual training on the issues of sexual misconduct.
+- To have the Title IX Grievance Process conducted by officials who do not have a conflict of interest or bias for or against the parties.

 - To be treated with dignity and respect by all LCCC officials.

-- To be informed of the availability of interim safety measures such as issuing a no-contact order, changing academic or employment conditions, or providing safety escorts and parking accommodations.
+- To be informed of the availability of interim and/or supportive measures such as issuing a no-contact order, changing academic or employment conditions, or providing safety escorts and parking accommodations.

-- To have an advisor of their choice attend all related meetings throughout the Investigation Process in cases involving allegations of sexual misconduct.
+- To have an advisor of their choice attend all related meetings throughout the Title IX Grievance Process.

 - To receive timely notice of all related meetings to attend.